maksimkasenkan/maksimkasenkan/README.md

 - main day
 - only tsss tea
 - only nescafe coffee
-- give me for my car lamba
+- give me for my car lamba galardo